Despite being hand-picked as Sir Alex Ferguson’s replacement, David Moyes endured a disastrous 10 months in charge of Manchester United.

 Mata was brought to Old Trafford by Moyes in January 2014, but his acquisition was not enough to save the manager from the sack.

-The Spain international has provided some memorable moments over the last six years, most notably his overhead kick winner against Liverpool in 2015.
+The Spain international has provided some memorable moments over the last eight years, most notably his overhead kick winner against Liverpool in 2015.

 Despite a few flashes of brilliance, Kagawa failed to live up to expectations at Old Trafford and returned to Borussia Dortmund in 2014.